anoukkim/temp-repo/README.md

 ### Step 3.
 Open a Pull Request
 **Pull Request?**
 - shows your changes to other people
+- select *base* and *compare*
+- add title and description of request for clearer understanding

 ### Step 4.
 Merge a Pull Request
 **Merge?**